ChintaHari/springboot-realtime-notifications-websocket/README.md

 This flow enables the admin to update the order status, and users will immediately see these changes without needing to refresh the page, ensuring a seamless experience.

+## Front-End Flow and Logic

+This project demonstrates the real-time order status updates via WebSocket.
+The front-end is responsible for displaying the order status and dynamically updating the UI without needing to refresh the page.

+### Brief Overview:

+- **WebSocket Connection**: The front-end connects to the WebSocket server at `/ws` using SockJS and STOMP for real-time communication.
+- **Dynamic UI Update**: Once an order status update is received from the server, the front-end dynamically updates the order status on the page.
+- **Admin Interaction**: The **`order.html`** (Client1) inputs the `Order ID` and selects a status (e.g., "Prepared").
+The status update is sent to the server via WebSocket and broadcasted to all connected clients (e.g., **`order-user-client.html`** which is Client2).
+- **Real-Time Status**: **`order-user-client.html`** (Client2) subscribed to `/topic/order` instantly see the status change without page reload.

+The front-end logic is self-explanatory, focusing on receiving and displaying real-time updates through WebSocket.

+> **Note**: Please go through the HTML files thoroughly to understand the front-end logic.
+This repository particularly focuses on how the WebSocket configuration and flow work using Spring Boot.
+The HTML and JS code is self-explanatory.